AdobeDocs/journey-optimizer.de-DE/help/using/mobile-live/mobile-live-faq.md

 +++

-+++Kann ich Live-Aktivitäts-Updates von meinen eigenen Backend-Servern senden?
++++Can I send Live activity updates from my own backend servers?

 Ja, das ist das beabsichtigte Verhalten.
-Ihr Backend ruft die Adobe Journey Optimizer Headless-API auf, um Trigger-Live-Aktivitätsereignisse zu senden, wenn Ihre Geschäftslogik dies erfordert.
+Your backend calls the Adobe Journey Optimizer Headless API to trigger Live activity events when your business logic requires it.

 +++